esamattis/piler/README.md

      script url the the current hash sum of the asset.
   1. Take advantage of special features of Node.js.
 Share server-side code easily with the browser.
   1. Awesome development mode.
-Build in live CSS reloading.
+Build in support live CSS reloading.

 \* By best I mean concatenating and minifying assets to a single download and caching that for good until it changes.